Conley in DeKalb County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 044-61.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is September 1, 1951.

 Location.
 33° 39.583′ N, 84° 20.183′ W. Marker is in Conley, Georgia, in DeKalb County.
 Marker is at the intersection of Moreland Avenue (U.S. 23) and Thurman Touch for map.
 Marker is in this post office area: Conley GA 30288, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Hardee’s March Turned N.E. on Fayetteville Road (approx. 2 miles away); Hardee Hall (approx. 2½ miles away); McIntosh Gate (approx. 2½ miles away); Hood Avenue (approx. 2½ miles away); Wheeler Drive (approx. 2½ miles away); Site: Cobb’s Mill (approx. 2.9 miles away); Hardee at Wm.
 Cobb’s House (approx. 2.9 miles away); Flankers Road (approx. 3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 637 times since then and 14 times this year.
+It was originally submitted on July 3, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 738 times since then and 29 times this year.
 Photos: 1, 2, 3, 4. submitted on July 3, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.